Jablonné v Podještědí: History

-Jablonné v Podještědí was founded by German colonizers in the 12th century.
+Jablonné v Podještědí was founded by German colonisers in the 12th century.
 Its advantageous location on the trade route from Zittau to Prague helped the development from a village to a town, and for several centuries it became an important place of trade and customs.
 Around 1240, Lemberk Castle was founded by Havel of Markvartice for guarding the trade route.

-Until 1918, the town was part of Austria-Hungary, head of the Gabel District, one of the 94 Bezirkshauptmannschaften in Bohemia.
+Until 1918, the town was part of Austria-Hungary.
 In 1918, it became a part of independent Czechoslovakia.
 In 1938, Jablonné was ceded to Nazi Germany as a result of the Munich Agreement.
-Until 1945, it was administered as a part of Reichsgau Sudetenland.
+Until 1945, it was administered as a part of the Reichsgau Sudetenland.
 In May 1945, after the liberation of Czechoslovakia, it returned under Czechoslovak administration.
 The mostly German-speaking population was expelled and the town was resettled with Czechs.

 Transport

 There is the road border crossing Petrovice / Lückendorf with Germany.
-The I/13 road (the section from Liberec to Děčín, which is a part of the European route E442) passes through the town.
+The I/13 road (the section from Liberec to Děčín, which is a part of the European route E442) runs through the town.

-Jablonné v Podještědí is located on the railway line from Liberec to Děčín.
+Jablonné v Podještědí is located on the railway line Liberec–Děčín.